sneha01vaish/ECO-AFRIQA1/freshly_set/frontend/README.md

 ### `./copy-react-build.sh`
 Before running the script ensure that you are in the freshly_set directory.
 This should then update your Django app with the latest static files served from React.

+If you go to your Django app on localhost:8000, you should now see the same changes